Status: (short-term) Independent Contractor

 ABOUT THE PROGRAM:

-Youth For Understanding USA (YFU) is running several short term inbound programs for high school students from around the world.
-During their two-week stay in the US, the students engage in English Language classes, as well as cultural and social events.
+For Understanding USA (YFU) is running several short term inbound programs for high school students from around the world.
+During their short time in the US, the students engage in English Language classes, as well as cultural and social events.
 They are placed with volunteer host families, who invite the students to be a part of their family for these two weeks.
 The students make ever-lasting bonds with other students, their host families, the volunteers, and the employees and contractors that work with them.

 - Be provided with a handbook to assist with this activity, as well as access to YFU’s lead system.